phongse/phong.se/README.md

 # phong.se

-My personal website using Next.js framework, Typescript, and Tailwind CSS.
+My portfolio website built with Next.js framework, Typescript, and Tailwind CSS.

+Includes a markdown parser that converts `.md` files into html for articles/blog posts.